The pears and the yoghurt make this a dense cake but the almond meal makes sure the pear almond and yoghurt cake isn’t too heavy.

 - 125g butter softened

 - 2 – 3 pears, diced into 1 cm cubes

 - Preheat oven to 170°C. Grease a round cake pan.

-- Fold through the pears and spoon mixture into cake tin.
+Fold through the pears and spoon mixture into the cake tin.

 Bake for around 1 hour or skewer comes out fairly clean.
 The cake should be still moist but not doughy.

 Serve as is or with a sprinkling of icing sugar.

 Amount Per Serving: Calories: 439Total Fat: 26gSaturated Fat: 10gTrans Fat: 1gUnsaturated Fat: 14gCholesterol: 104mgSodium: 199mgCarbohydrates: 49gFiber: 6gSugar: 34gProtein: 9g

 Nutritional information is calculated automatically using the Nutritionix database.
 Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, serving size or the source of nutrition data.
 We strive to keep the information as accurate as possible but make no warranties regarding its accuracy.
 We encourage readers to make their own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.